 So be warned, even if you know what they should sound like, (as this article explains), there are other faults that can sound exactly the same.

-As an experienced engineer even I’ve misdiagnosed worn drum bearings once before (and never made that mistake again).
-In my defence I was with another engineer and you tend to be less thorough when responsibility is shared.
+As an experienced engineer, even I once totally misdiagnosed worn drum bearings (and never made that mistake again).
+In my defence, I was with another engineer, and you tend to be less thorough when responsibility is shared.
 We were called out to a very noisy washing machine.
 We expected it to be the drum bearings.
-I opened up the door, spun the drum by hand and heard what sounded exactly like worn drum bearings.
+I opened up the door, spun the drum by hand, and we both heard what sounded exactly like worn drum bearings.